 - Slide, swings, rope climb and more

 These are just a handful of the playgrounds available in Rome.
 Most of these locations are free and open to the public.

 Nighttime Family Activities

 This section will cover a variety of fun activities you can enjoy after dark with your family in Rome.
-For even more things to do, make sure to check our other sections for ideas such as going to a musical or opera, visiting a museum, or even making a trip to Rainbow MagicLand!

 If you want to learn about attractions and events that will be happening after dark during your visit, make sure to check our monthly things to do posts.

 Some of the following activities are included either free or at a steep discount with Rome tourist passes.

 As we mentioned before, this is a free activity.
 That said, it’s also something that you can enjoy with your kids after the sun goes down, as several of the most notable fountains in Rome are well lit at night.

 Here are a few of the best fountains to see after dark in this ancient city:

 - Fountain of Neptune – Found at the Northern end of Piazza Navona.